nupurpramod/visitor-feedback-analysis/index.md

 ## The Backstory

-During my internship, one of the things I worked on was analyzing visitor feedback from a large exhibition — ratings, recommendation responses, and open-ended comments from people who walked through the event.
+During my internship, I worked on a visitor feedback analysis project for a large exhibition — examining satisfaction ratings, recommendation likelihood, and open-ended visitor comments to understand how the event was perceived across different audience segments.
+As the original dataset is confidential, this article presents the same analytical approach applied to a synthetic dataset designed to reflect similar patterns and structure.

 The goal wasn't just "what's the average rating" (though that matters too).
 It was about figuring out *where* the experience was working, *where* it wasn't,